Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 At 16cm long, 11cm wide and 5cm deep, Gear Gremlin’s Tyre Repair Kit will fit under the seat, in a pannier, or even in a large pocket.

-This system for tubeless tyre repair is one most bikers will be familiar with.
-A reaming tool to prime the puncture, strips of viscous sealing rubber and an insertion tool are all present.
+Most bikers will be familiar with this system for tubeless tyre repair.
+A reaming tool to prime the puncture, strips of thick sealing rubber and an insertion tool are all present.
 A fold-out knife for trimming the excess rubber is also included.

 Gear Gremlin’s repair kit also comes with cans of compressed air and an adapter to connect to your tyre’s valve.
 These compressed air cans can be bought separately.

-It comes with a ‘Tyre Repair For Dummies’ leaflet that explains it all pretty well.
+It comes with a ‘Tyre Repair For Dummies’ leaflet that explains it well.

 - Complete solution